-You may think I’m mad to be talking about cleaning for Christmas already but the thing about cleaning is that it all is so much easier if you just plan, plan, plan!
-And I think that with only five weeks to go before Christmas it’s okay to at least talk about planning.
+You may think I’m mad to be talking about cleaning for Christmas!
+The thing about cleaning is that it all is so much easier if you just plan, plan, plan.
+I think that with only five weeks to go before Christmas it’s okay to at least talk about planning.

 First of all you need to decide what kind of person you are – are you the “I won’t be happy if I know there’s a smidgeon of dust ANYWHERE in the house type” or are you more like me – the “I’m happy as long as I can’t see it now, knowing that I can do it tomorrow type”.
 If you are the former you will be doing a lot of work in the next few weeks.
 If you are the latter you’re going to have a lot more party time!

 You may as well accept it – you cannot clean your whole house in the few days immediately prior to Christmas so you need to use the next five weeks to parcel out the workload.
 Start with the areas that will not see any visitors over Christmas which is all bedrooms and ensuite bathrooms except the guest bedrooms.
 Do your spring cleaning on these areas over the next two weeks and they will still be fine by Christmas – you will obviously have to do your normal maintenance on them after that.

 The next areas are what I consider the utility areas – washing/drying room, kitchen cupboards, utility room, playroom etc. Try and get your deep cleaning on these finished at least two weeks before Christmas – again, maintenance will be necessary as usual.
 At this point I think it’s good to do the windows also and get them out of the way.
 You can always clean the front downstairs windows and front door area again just before Christmas.

 One thing you might consider doing at this point is to have a look at any old toys that can be recycled or given to a charity shop to make room for all the new ones to come.